keepitrio/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 13

+**Today's Progress**: Worked on roman numerals challenge again, from Monday.
+This time I was able to fully understand the recursive version and implement the edge case of modern roman numerals.

+**Thoughts**: I should've started recording this info from the beginning of phase 0, but better late than never.
+This will be a good way to keep track of my thoughts during DBC.
+After a week of DBC, it's amazing how much I've solidified my understanding of topics that were previously so foreign to me.
+I'm feeling a lot more confident about everything, but I want to practice more, especially algorithms.
+We're starting OOP next week and I'm excited.
+We watched a video on mixins and class inheritence.
+The video really helped me understand how classes inherit methods and how modules will become a class's immediate ancestor if it is mixed into the class.

 ### Day 12

 **Today's Progress**: Started a course on https://learn.co.
 Just trying to jog my brain before DBC starts on 5/8/17.
 Working through JavaScript basics, testing loops.